TrellixVulnTeam/swahilipython_SCMU/Doc/library/aifc.rst

 .. method:: aifc.readframes(nframes)

-   Read and return the next *nframes* frames from the audio file.
+   Read and return the next *nframes* frames kutoka the audio file.
 The returned data is a string containing for each frame the uncompressed samples of all channels.

 .. method:: aifc.rewind()

    Rewind the read pointer.
-The next :meth:`readframes` will start from the beginning.
+The next :meth:`readframes` will start kutoka the beginning.